rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ### Memory and performance requirements

-The component should not contributing more to memory and CPU utilization while performing normal Broadband CM operations and commensurate with the operation required.
+The component should not contribute more to memory and CPU utilization while performing normal Broadband CM operations and commensurate with the operation required.

 **No memory footprint limit is specified for this interface.** Neither `include/cm_hal.h` nor this specification states a maximum resident size, a heap budget or a `CPU` share, so a vendor implementation is held to the proportionality requirement above rather than to a number.
 Where a caller needs a bound - on a memory-constrained platform, for instance - it must be agreed with the vendor outside this interface.
 The one memory obligation this interface does state precisely is ownership, under `Memory Model`.